 Creamy Dijon Mustard Sauce

-This easy Dijon Mustard Sauce recipe is quick to make and is a great accompaniment to pork, chicken or fish.
-Try it with some pork tenderloin or pork chops, or even some baked chicken breast.
+This easy Dijon Mustard Sauce recipe is quick to make and is a great accompaniment to pork, chicken, beef or fish.

-In these photo’s below I show some lean pork medallions that I served in this sauce.
+In the photos below I show some lean pork medallions that I served in this sauce.
 These I cooked in a frying pan for 5 minutes to brown them and then cooked them in the oven at 180C for about 8 minutes to cook them through.
-In the meantime, I made the sauce.
-The medallions then spent the last 2 minutes in the pan with the sauce.
-Easy peasy!

 Dijon Mustard